 Events

-Readmore.js generates two primary events: readmore:beforeToggle
+The Readmore.js plugin generates two special events: readmore:beforeToggle

 and readmore:afterToggle